MEET THE TEAM

-I started working with West Midlands Police in September 2019, when I was fortunate enough to secure a 12 month internship with the Regional Cyber Crime Unit as part of my university studies.
-I have since extended my placement with West Midlands Police, working for the Cyber Resilience Centre’s as a Client Relationship Manager one day a week alongside my final year of studies.
+Hannah started working with West Midlands Police in September 2019, where she secured a 12-month internship with the Regional Cyber Crime Unit as part of her university studies.
+Hannah has since extended her placement with West Midlands Police, working for the Cyber Resilience Centre’s as a Client Relationship Manager one day a week alongside her final year of studies.

-During my time with the West Midlands Police I gained valuable knowledge surrounding Cyber Psychology and presented on such matters to a range of audiences.
-I am particularly interested in how human nature often seems to be the weakest link in cyber related issues, and how cyber criminals exploit such tendencies.
-Additionally, I am also passionate about developing a deeper understanding into the complexities of Neurodiversity, and the potential links it has to cyber; I am researching this topic further in my final year dissertation project.
+During her time with the West Midlands Police, Hannah gained valuable knowledge surrounding Cyber Psychology and presented on such matters to a range of audiences.
+Hannah is particularly interested in how human nature often seems to be the weakest link in cyber-related issues, and how cyber criminals exploit such tendencies.
+Additionally, she is also passionate about developing a deeper understanding into the complexities of Neurodiversity, and the potential links it has to cyber; Hannah is researching this topic further as part of her final year dissertation project.